We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 There is no pressure to advance.

-Only an open path for those who choose to keep going.
+Only an open path for those who choose to keep growing.

 Black Belt in Freedom is mentored by Oliver DeMille—a lifelong student and teacher of freedom, leadership, and classical education.